cgservices/cg_clicktale/README.md

     CgClicktale::clicktale_top()

-and
+after the <body> tag and

     CgClicktale::clicktale_bottom()

-in the layout.html.erb file to enable ClickTale recording.
+before the </body> tag in your layout.html.erb file to enable ClickTale recording.

 Based on the ClickTale gem by Astrials @ http://github.com/astrails/clicktale